Milgard Reviews

 Yes, Milgard sells replacement windows.
 Request a quote online or from a local dealer for pricing.

-Who makes Milgard?
+Who makes Milgard windows?

 Milgard manufactures its own windows.
 Its manufacturing plants are based in Tacoma, Washington.